 Uninsured and Underinsured Motorist Coverage

 If an uninsured driver causes an accident, good luck collecting from them.
 Without an insurance company to write a check, it is extremely difficult to be paid compensation, even if a court finds the other driver responsible for having caused the accident.
 You may have health or other insurance to cover part of your medical bills, but who will pay for lost time from work or future medical needs?
-Uninsured motorist coverage is where your car insurance steps in to replace the insurance that the responsible driver should have had but doesn’t.

 Underinsured coverage is similar, in that your own insurance company steps in, after you have gone through the insurance policy of the driver responsible for causing the accident.
 The rules are controlled by your insurance contract.
 The rules define what you need to do and when.

 An example of when to use underinsured coverage may look like this: Person A causes an accident and injures Person B. Person A has $25,000 available under their policy to compensate Person A for his injuries.
 Person A is hospitalized for his injuries and the hospital bill is $40,000.
 He has physical therapy and a few more doctor visits.
 Total medical bills end up at $60,000.00 He also lost $5,000 worth of wages at work because of the accident.
 He had pain and he had suffering.
 The $25,000 policy of Person A does not even begin to cover it.
 Person B bought Underinsured coverage of $100,000.00.
-After settling with Person A for $25,000 and taking the steps required by his own insurance company, Person B has $75,000.00 left of potential coverage to compensate his injuries (Person B’s policy requires a reduction for the amount already recovered from Person A).
+After settling with Person A for $25,000 and taking the steps required by his own insurance company, Person B has $75,000.00 left of potential coverage to compensate his injuries (Person B’s policy may require a reduction for the amount already recovered from Person A).

 When using uninsured and underinsured coverage, you are using your own policy.
 That does not mean that the process will not be adversarial.
 Most people still benefit from having a lawyer because it is a battle with the insurance company.
 In theory, they are on your side but the reality is that they are often not.
 This makes dealing with them on your own especially dangerous.